mozilla-mobile/shared-docs/android/configure_java.md

 * Download the package named `jdk-8u341-macosx-x64.dmg`.
 Oracle requires you to make an account in order to install the JDK.
 Follow the instructions and confirm your email.
-* Open your `.dmg` install and follow the installation wizard.
+* Launch your `.dmg` installer and follow the installation wizard.
 * Add the following line to your `~/.zshrc` or equivalent shell startup file: `export JAVA_HOME=$(/usr/libexec/java_home)`

 That's it!
 As explained in Method #1, `$JAVA_HOME` is the environment variable